Lrs121/PokeRando-Classic/Readme.md

 # PokeRando Classic

-A work in progress Pokemon Randomizer based on the original [Dabomstew Universal Pokemon Randomizer.](https://github.com/Dabomstew/universal-pokemon-randomizer) Why base it on the now archived UPR project?
+A work in progress Android(R) Pokemon Randomizer based on the original [Dabomstew Universal Pokemon Randomizer.](https://github.com/Dabomstew/universal-pokemon-randomizer) Why base it on the now archived UPR project?
 Because it is more simple and (hopefully) easier to port for a beginner programmer.
 It combines a drive to create an Android app and my enjoyment of